Independent Politics of New York

 The Reform Party allowed unaffiliated voters to vote in their primary contest for NYS Attorney General.

 Turnout was many multiples of Reform Party enrollment statewide, so lots of unaffiliated voters took advantage of the opportunity.

-There were also local races in many places.
+There were also local races around the state.

 The URL of this site is http://ipny.org.
 Technical contact: webmaster[at]ipny.org